 In some cases, judicial mediation is to reveal the parties’ respective positions rather than focusing on the employment dispute resolution.

 Can I use Private Mediation to Resolve my Employment Dispute?

 Private mediation is always an option, but it can be an unnecessary expense.
 There are five considerations that your employment law solicitor will advise you on here.
 They are:

 - Range of mediators

 Remember that judicial employment mediation cannot be used for equal pay claims, but this restriction does not apply to private mediation.
-The only restriction on private mediation is that both parties to the employment dispute must agree and pay the costs of private mediation.
+The only limitation on private mediation is that both parties to the employment dispute must agree and pay the costs of private mediation.

-Both private mediation and judicial mediation follow similar structures and have the same preparation requirements for example what documents will be included.
-The venues are slightly different as judicial mediation takes place at the employment tribunal and private mediation will take place at a separate agreed venue.
+Both private mediation and judicial mediation follow similar structures and have the same preparation requirements; for example, what documents will be included.
+The venues are slightly different as judicial mediation takes place at the employment tribunal, and private mediation will take place at a separate agreed venue.

-The advantage of having a private mediation is that the parties have the freedom to select a mediator who is qualified to deal with their employment dispute.
-In judicial employment mediation there is no such selection process.
+The advantage of having a private mediation is that the parties have the freedom to select a mediator who is qualified to deal with their particular employment dispute.
+In judicial employment mediation, there is no such selection process.
 The employment tribunal will appoint a mediator for the parties.
-Some employment judges might not be as experienced as private mediators at focusing on resolution rather than on the merits of the employment claim.
+Some employment judges might not be as experienced as private mediators at focusing on a resolution rather than on the merits of the employment claim.

 Our employment law solicitors in Brighton and Hove have an abundance of experience in resolving employment disputes through employment tribunals or alternative dispute resolutions.
 Additionally, our solicitors are available to act on behalf of both employers and employees.
 If you need an employment law solicitor in Brighton and Hove then contact us on 01273 726951 or send us an email on email@example.com.